cyrusinnovation/lift-skeleton/README.md

         sbt clean scct:test

     This will generate coverage reports in each module's target/scala_<ver>/coverage-report/ directory.
 To merge all the child reports into one, use the command:

         sbt scct-merge-report

     The merged report will be created under the top-level target/scala_<ver>/coverage-report/ directory.

+5. To add more modules to the project, edit the Build.scala file under the top-level project/ directory.
+Note that you will need to add not only a new val specifying the module as a Project, but also to use that val in the call to the aggregate method for the root project.

 ### Reference